Alex-Mak-MCW/Lung-Tumor-Image-Processing-and-Classification-Project/README.md

 |                | Normal           | 0.92      | 0.99   | 0.95     |
 |                | Macro Average    | 0.96      | 0.92   | 0.96     |
 |                | Weighted Average | 0.96      | 0.96   | 0.96     |

+## If you are interested to see my academic research report, please contact me!